 Our operations have consumed substantial amounts of cash since inception.
-As of September 30, 2016, our cash, cash equivalents and available-forsale investments were \$47.0 million.
-Our research and development expenses were \$14.4 million and \$8.8 million for the nine months ended September 30, 2016 and 2015, respectively.
+As of March 31, 2017, our cash, cash equivalents and available-for-sale investments were \$34.1 million.
+Our research and development expenses were \$4.2 million and \$4.3 million for the three months ended March 31, 2017 and 2016, respectively.
 We believe that we will continue to expend substantial resources for the foreseeable future developing vonapanitase and any additional product candidates.
 These expenditures will include costs associated with research and development, potentially acquiring new technologies, potentially obtaining regulatory approvals and manufacturing products, as well as marketing and selling products approved for sale, if any.
 In addition, other unanticipated costs may arise.
 Because the outcome of our planned and anticipated clinical trials is highly uncertain, we cannot reasonably estimate the actual amounts necessary to fund and successfully complete the development and commercialization of vonapanitase or any additional product candidates.

-We began enrolling patients in our first Phase 3 clinical trial of vonapanitase during the third quarter of 2014 for patients undergoing creation of radiocephalic AVFs, completed patient enrollment in October 2015 and expect to release top-line data in December 2016.
-We enrolled the first patient in our second Phase 3 AVF trial in August 2015 and expect to complete enrollment in the first quarter of 2017.
-Based on our current operating plan, and absent any future financings or strategic partnerships, we believe that our existing cash and cash equivalents and available-for-sale investments will be sufficient to fund our projected operating expenses and capital expenditure requirements into the fourth quarter of 2017, allowing us to obtain results from our first Phase 3 clinical trial of vonapanitase in radiocephalic AVFs.
-This period could be shortened if there are any significant and unexpected increases in spending on development programs or more rapid progress of development programs than anticipated.
-We do not expect our existing capital resources to be sufficient to enable us to complete our second Phase 3 trial.
-In addition, we plan to initiate other small Phase 1 or Phase 1/2 trials in additional indications, which would further reduce our capital resources.
-However, we do not expect to initiate any other Phase 2 or Phase 3 trials prior to receiving and reviewing data from our first Phase 3 AVF clinical trial.
+We began enrolling patients in our first Phase 3 clinical trial of vonapanitase during the third quarter of 2014 for patients undergoing creation of radiocephalic fistulas, completed patient enrollment in October 2015 and released top-line data in December 2016.
+We enrolled the first patient in our second Phase 3 trial in August 2015, expect to complete enrollment in the first quarter of 2018 and expect to release top-line data in the first quarter of 2019.
+Based on our current operating plan, and absent any future financings or strategic partnerships, we believe that our existing cash, cash equivalents and available-forsale investments will be sufficient to fund our projected operating expenses and capital expenditure requirements into the third quarter of 2018, allowing us to complete enrollment in our second Phase 3 clinical trial of vonapanitase in radiocephalic fistulas.
+Our cash runway could be shortened if there are any significant and unexpected increases in spending on development programs or more rapid progress of development programs than anticipated.
+We do not expect our existing capital resources to be sufficient to enable us to obtain results from our second Phase 3 trial.
+In addition, we initiated two Phase 1 clinical trials of vonapanitase in patients with PAD in the fourth quarter of 2016.
+We may increase the planned enrollment in the Phase 1 trial evaluating vonapanitase as an adjunct to angioplasty for PAD below the knee and begin patient enrollment in the Phase 1 trial evaluating vonapanitase as a monotherapy for PAD above the knee.
+We may also initiate other small Phase 1 or Phase 1/2 trials in additional indications, which would further reduce our capital resources.
+However, we do not expect to initiate any other Phase 2 or Phase 3 trials prior to receiving and reviewing data from our second Phase 3 clinical trial.
 Furthermore, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements, or a combination of these approaches.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.